pablos-here/nbiff/README.md

 release, new symbolic links will be created in `$HOME/.nbiff/local/icons`.

-The `nbiff` icons are all prefixed with a two-digit number.
-To avoid collisions, never use this naming pattern with local icons.

 A sample icon file is included named `unread_msgs.png`.

 It is referenced in the commented code fragment found in the [Local nbiff.conf](#Local_nbiffconf) file.

+#### Protecting your icons

+The `nbiff` icons are all prefixed with a two-digit number.
+During an upgrade, all file names matching this pattern are deleted and resynchronized with the source tree.

+Never prefix your local icon with a two-digit number.
+It will be deleted at the next upgrade.

 ### Local nbiff.conf